ShootingStarYuzu/cubism-toolbox/documentation/scripting.md

 class `ModelDocument`:

 - property `name: str`: The name of the model
+- property `guid: AnimationDocumentGuid | ModelDocumentGuid`: Returns the GUID of the document
 - property `filename: str`: The file path of the model
 - property `size: (int, int)`: The model dimensions in as with x height tuple
 - property `imageSources: ImageSourceList`: All linked PSD image sources